Acceleratio/docs-sqlmanager/activation/online-activation.md

 # Consultant License

 The consultant license can be activated on any server, and you can monitor an unlimited number of SQL Servers.
-However, you need to have a valid SQLDocKit consultant subscription.
+However, you need to have a valid SysKit SQL Manager consultant subscription.
 Please note that consultant license is intended for external (customer server) usage only.

 Here is how to activate a consultant license: